cascadia-technology/ModernBrowser/README.md

 # ModernBrowser

+## NOTICE

+**This project has not been maintained and will not be updated in the future.
+See the new [Web Content Plugin project](https://github.com/joshooaj/WebContentPlugin) based on the evergreen Microsoft Edge WebView2 Runtime.**

+## Original readme

 This is a MIP Plugin for Milestone XProtect Smart Client which adds a Chromium browser view item plugin allowing you to display just about any web content that Chrome is capable of displaying.